 Transfer agreements have been completed with a variety of four-year baccalaureate institutions for transfer students who have completed associate degrees at Housatonic Community College.
 Most of these agreements provide that these graduates in specified programs will be admitted with full junior class status if they have achieved a specified grade point average.
-Additional information regarding these agreements is available in the Student Development Office.
+Additional information regarding these agreements is available in the Academic Dean's office, Student Services, and the Academic Advising Center.